Flicker Sessions

-The Flicker Sessions was the debut concert tour by Irish singer, Niall Horan.
+The Flicker Sessions was the debut concert tour by Irish singer-songwriter, Niall Horan.
 The tour supported his first studio album, Flicker (2017).
 Performing in theatres, the tour played 20 shows in Europe, Australia, Asia and the Americas.

 Background

 In September 2016, it was announced that Horan had signed a solo recording contract with Capitol Records.
 Horan released two singles, "This Town" and "Slow Hands" prior to releasing his debut album in October 2017.

 The tour was officially announced on 10 July 2017 via Horan's social media accounts and website.
 In North America, pre-sale tickets were made available via Ticketmaster's Verified Fan platform.
 Many shows were sold-out, leaving fans upset with the limited number of shows and the small venues.
 The singer responded to fans on social media that the 2017 shows were just the beginning.
 His 2018 tour was announced in September 2017.